Cathy Bissoon: Awards and recognition

-Judge Bissoon was honored as one of five finalists for the 2010 Athena Award.
+Bissoon was honored as one of five finalists for the 2010 Athena Award.
 The award honors female leaders in the region who demonstrate excellence, creativity and initiative in business, who provide time and energy to improve the quality of life of others and who actively assist other women in realizing their full leadership potential.

-In 2010, Judge Bissoon also was honored by Pittsburgh Professional Women as one of their 2010 Women of Integrity.
+In 2010, Bissoon also was honored by Pittsburgh Professional Women as one of their 2010 Women of Integrity.
 The award is given to women who have distinguished themselves as leaders who balance career and civic responsibilities, while sharing their success by mentoring others and supporting their communities.